sh123/codec2_talkie/README.md

 # Features
 - PTT button, push and talk, encoded speech will be transmitted to the modem
-- USB serial connectivity (115200 bps, 8 data bits, 1 stop bit, parity none, DTR/RTS are on), just select this app after connecting to USB and it will use given connection
+- USB serial connectivity (115200 bps, 8 data bits, 1 stop bit, no parity), just select this app after connecting to USB and it will use given connection
 - Bluetooth connectivity on startup, lists paired devices, so you can choose your modem and connect, you need to pair with your Bluetooth device first from Android Bluetooth Settings
 - Voice codec2 mode selection, which allows you to select various codec2 modes from 450 up to 3200 bps.
 - Codec2 loopback mode, which records and plays your recorded voice back to test and evaluate different Codec2 modes and speech quality